naugehyde/bt-sensors-plugin-sk/README.md

 <img width="1109" alt="Screenshot 2024-09-01 at 8 48 04 PM" src="https://github.com/user-attachments/assets/264a8737-8c0e-4b34-a737-e0d834b54b99">
 <br><br>

 Then select the class of bluetooth device.
 The class should have a similar name to the device.
-If you don't see the class for your device, you can develop your own (see below). <br><br>
+If you don't see the class for your device, you can develop your own (check out [the development section](#development).). <br><br>

 <img width="1104" alt="Screenshot 2024-09-01 at 8 48 19 PM" src="https://github.com/user-attachments/assets/b55ac065-6c57-48eb-8321-e40138d1ca99"><br><br>